 CPA Orthopedic Division Level 1 Certification

-Stefanie has recently returned to her hometown of Vancouver after completing her education in Ontario.
-She has experience working with a range of populations from infants to adults with musculoskeletal conditions.
+Stefanie has experience working with a range of populations from infants to adults with musculoskeletal conditions.
 While at Queen’s she worked with the Women’s Basketball team as a student athletic therapist and volunteered in the community with children with disabilities.
 Stefanie uses her knowledge of sports and rehab in combination with manual therapy and soft tissue techniques to help clients achieve their unique goals.
 In her free time, Stefanie enjoys finding any excuse to be outdoors including cycling, hiking, running and playing soccer or ultimate frisbee.